ember-learn/ember-blog/content/ember-data-polaris-2023-04-11.md

 - immutable record state
 - deep tracking of dirty state on mutable copies of records
 - paginated relationships by default
 - always-sync access to current relationship state, with easy access request APIs that can be invoked from JS or templates.
-(This will be built overtop of the [Document Presentation Class](https://github.com/emberjs/data/blob/v4.12.0/packages/store/src/-private/document.ts) introduced in 4.12.
+(This will be similar to the [Document Presentation Class](https://github.com/emberjs/data/blob/v4.12.0/packages/store/src/-private/document.ts) introduced in 4.12.

 ## Lifting all Tides